gentlerainsky/my-programming-notebook/javascript_note.md

 }()
 ```

-or you may invoke function by this way too.
+or you can invoke function by this way too.

 ```javascript
 (function () {